plasma-umass/doppio/README.md

-Coffee-JVM: A JVM in Coffeescript
+DoppioVM: A JVM in Coffeescript
 =================================

+_Doppio_ is a double shot of espresso.
+In this case it's also a JVM written in Coffeescript.

 [Mid-term project](http://plasma.cs.umass.edu/emery/grad-systems-project-1)
 for [CS 691ST, Spring 2012](http://plasma.cs.umass.edu/emery/grad-systems).